-- Setting up each accounting integration
+- Setting up multiple accounting integrations

 - Aligning business units to projects